kempspo/kempblog-v2/content/blog/docker.md

 Date: 2020-10-20 00:00
 Category: Blog
 Tags: Docker, Best practices, Containers
-Slug: containers-and-how-to-them
+Slug: containers-and-how-to-use-them
 Authors: Kemp Po
 Summary: Introduction to Containerization and Docker.
 A brown bag I gave to the engineering team at First Circle

 Every developer has probably encountered this:
 > "It worked on my machine".

 Fear not!
-We already have a the solution to this problem and they're called containers.
-No, not the enormous amount of plastic every asian mom keeps somewhere in the kitchen.
+We already have a solution to this problem and they're called containers.
+No, not the enormous amount of plastic every Asian mom keeps somewhere in the kitchen.

 ### What are containers?